Awanit512/3-TCP-LEDBAT_in_WiFi/scratch/TCP-Ledbat-Evualation/plannng_and _design_readme.md

 ## Goals and Deliverables :

-Cleraly, The Goal of this Assignment is to come up with say altlest three to six Exhaustive Evaulation Exmaples programs for analyzing how Ledbat performs in Wireless Environments ( WLAN / Wifi ).
+Cleraly, The Goal of this Assignment is to come up with say altlest three to six Exhaustive Evaluation Exmaples programs for analyzing how Ledbat performs in Wireless Environments ( WLAN / Wifi ).

 We have planned to come up with examples programs which are scalable in nature.
 The users can pass Command LIne Arguments before running the programe to simulate (say)